 Having said that, some 80 per cent of jobs are never advertised, so by engaging with other professionals, you might end up getting hired in the hidden job market.

 Meanwhile, surveys show 50 to 60 per cent of MBA graduates found a job through networking.
 Ninety-five per cent of respondents claimed that their networking efforts worked in one way or another.

-The Biggest Predictor of Career Success
+2. It’s the Biggest Predictor of Career Success

 So, what is the biggest predictor if you want to succeed big time in your career?
 Is it luck, brains, humour?
 Author and entrepreneur Michael Simmons explains it’s actually networking.
 ‘According to multiple peer-reviewed studies, simply being in an open network instead of a closed one is the best predictor of career success,’ he writes.
 ‘In fact… half of the predicted difference in career success (i.e., promotion, compensation, industry recognition) is due to this one variable.’

 But what exactly is an open network, you ask?
 Well, to help you understand the term, it would be helpful to understand its opposite.
 A closed network is when you network with people you already know and stay in the same industry, religion or political party.
 It, therefore, may be easier to get things done due to the trust you’ve built up with your existing connections.

 On the other hand, an open network consists of people who act as the node connecting different people and different groups – and who can sometimes end up feeling disconnected and misunderstood.
 Having an open network can be quite challenging due to the constant conflicting perspectives you have to assimilate into your worldview.
 However, this is actually what makes open networks so valuable.
 By having all these different people together, with their varied backgrounds, you’re able to absorb the immense creative potential by combining ideas from different fields.